-When the 1080bots team found this H&M Chatbot on the Kik Messenger platform, we were eager to try it out.
-At 1080bots we are constantly seeking the best chatbot experiences.
+When the 1080bots team found this H&M chatbot on the Kik Messenger platform, we were eager to try it out.
+At 1080bots we’re constantly seeking out the best chatbot experiences.

-The opening dialog was designed to help the chatbot get a better picture of me as a customer.
-It asked me if I wanted to see Men’s or Women’s clothing.
-I cut to the chase and asked it directly for “men’s underwear”.
-Clearly on a mission, the bot understood I was male and chose to ignore the rest of the request.
-This was a shame because I really needed to buy some underwear.
+The opening dialog was designed to help the chatbot get a better picture of us as a customer.
+It asked us if we wanted to see Men’s or Women’s clothing.
+We cut to the chase and asked it directly for “men’s underwear”.
+Clearly, on a mission, the chatbot understood “male” and chose to ignore the rest of the request.
+This was a shame because we really needed to buy some underwear.

-Departing from the buttons when asked me my style preference, I said ‘Formal’ and it politely reminded me to stick to the button choices.
-Given a profile of my style it was ready to make recommendations.
-It asked me for an item, so I went back to my original request for underwear.
-Once again the bot was not responsive and provided more suggestions.
+Departing from the buttons when we were asked our style preference, we typed ‘Formal’ and it politely reminded us to stick to the button choices.
+Given a profile of our style the chatbot was ready to make recommendations.
+It asked us for an item, so we went back to our original request for underwear.
+Once again the bot wasn’t able to help us and provided more suggestions.

-Thwarted in my attempts to get some underwear, I decided I’d cover up with a pair of jeans.
+Thwarted in our attempts to get some underwear, we decided we’d cover up with a pair of jeans.
 The bot easily suggested an outfit and provided a total price.
-Faced with the fact I’d need to go commando in this outfit I reluctantly said it looked great.
+Faced with the fact we’d need to go commando in this outfit we reluctantly said it looked great.

-Once I’d got comfortable without underwear, it did ask me if I wanted to share the outfit with my friends.
-Check in the box on social shopping, but I’d like to see the metrics and demographics of the sharing.
-Deep into this conversation, I was invited to buy any of the items shown.
-The bot seamlessly provided a link and Kik opened the product page, with that item on sale.
+Once we’d got comfortable not wearing underwear, the chatbot asked us if we wanted to share the outfit with our friends.
+That checks the box for social shopping, but we’d be interested in seeing the metrics and demographics of the sharing.
+Deep into this conversation, we were invited to buy any of the items shown.
+The chatbot seamlessly provided a link and Kik opened the product page, with that item on sale.

-Overall not a bad experience – maybe designed for a younger male who says things like “Coolio” and shuns undergarments.
-The bot made good use of buttons and images, built a good knowledge of me as a customer and did not take too long to get me to a product page.
+Overall this was a pretty good experience and we liked the way the chatbot had been taught to speak in the voice of the H&M customer, even if it is designed for a younger male who says things like “Coolio” and shuns undergarments.
+The chatbot made good use of buttons and images, built a good knowledge of us as a customer and did not take too long to get us to a product page.

-In an ideal world the bot would have access to the full product catalog and provide additional semantics on products and better search.
-I am sure this is coming in the future and in the meantime, H&M is learning a lot about how its customers are going to use chatbots in their purchasing cycle.
+In an ideal world, the chatbot would have access to the full product catalog and provide additional semantics on products and better search.
+We’re sure this is coming in the future and in the meantime, H&M is learning a lot about how its customers are going to use chatbots in their purchasing cycle.

 If you’re thinking of developing a chatbot to better understand your customers, get feedback on your products or drive a purchase, then drop us a line at email@example.com.